In a Moment

 "In a Moment" is a song by rock band Stereophonics.
 It is the ninth track on their 2013 album Graffiti on the Train and was released as the album's lead-single on 4 November 2012.

 Writing and release

-When speaking to NME, lead singer Kelly Jones said the song is "about finding some hope in life.
+When speaking to NME, lead singer Kelly Jones described the song as "about finding some hope in life.
 It's about those moments in life when you feel a bit lost and stuck and you don't know how to get out of it and then there's a glimmer of hope that helps you pull through it.
 It's quite a spiritual song."

 The drum loop which is featured throughout the song was programmed by fellow producer Jim Lowe.
-Although Javier Weyler recorded the drums for the song, this is the first single to be released without him in the band as he left in July 2012.
+Although Javier Weyler recorded the drums for the song, this was the first single to be released without him in the band, as he left in July 2012.